ads-veltium/v-f-b-e-7/SDK/esp-idf/components/esptool_py/esptool/README.md

 $ pip install esptool
 ```

-With some Python installations this may not work and you'll receive an error, try `python -m pip install esptool` or `pip2 install esptool`, or consult your [Python installation manual](https://pip.pypa.io/en/stable/installing/) for information about how to access pip.
+With some Python installations this may not work and you'll receive an error, try `python -m pip install esptool` or `pip2 install esptool`, or consult your Python installation manual for information about how to access pip.

-[Setuptools](https://setuptools.readthedocs.io/en/latest/userguide/quickstart.html) is also a requirement which is not available on all systems by default.
-You can install it by a package manager of your operating system, or by `pip install setuptools`.

-After installing, you will have `esptool.py` installed into the default Python executables directory and you should be able to run it with the command `esptool.py` or `python -m esptool`.
-Please note that probably only `python -m esptool` will work for Pythons installed from Windows Store.
+After installing, you will have `esptool.py` installed into the default Python executables directory and you should be able to run it with the command `esptool.py`.

 ### Development Mode Installation